Meet Lorrie Morgan

 How you write copy to women makes a HUGE difference on your conversions.

 I took what I learned frm the masters and added my own scientifically backed proof to create a unique brand of copy that sells like gangbusters to women.
 The best discovery was that my style also attracted more male customers!

 The result was my one-of-a-kind She Factor Copywriting System.

 Today I devote my time to helping other businesses reach female customers by mentoring, critiquing or writing for them directly.
 (Sometimes I do all three for my clients!)
 See the Work With Me page to see how I can help you.

 Oh, about that pony…my partner-in-crime, Scott, and I have the best horses in all of horsedom.
 My mare is named Solitaire (Soli), and her son is Solitude (Tude - pictured with me in the top photo).
 In 2021, we added our daughter's horse Silver to the herd and got an amazingly smart Quarter Horse we call Han Solo.
-But we weren't finished yet apparently...we also acquired a yearling stallion named Whiskey and started a boarding facility on the property with a pregnant Palomino named Mama.
+We rounded out the herd with a beautiful buckskin gelding named Whiskey.
 If you’re on social media, you’ll the horses featured a lot.

-You’ll also see our Australian Kelpie, Belle the Perfect Dog just being cool or herding sheep.
-And the endless ball of IMperfect energy, our Border Collie, Cochise.
+You’ll also see our endless ball of IMperfect energy...our Border Collie, Cochise.

 If I’m not working on copy, I’m usually living out my Big Valley fantasies by riding, feeding chickens, or shooting competitively.